soontmyet/soontmyet.github.io/info.md

-This site does not include paywalled info from the [DT Club](https://doeum.dangerousthings.com/s).

 ### Apex Flex
 The [VivoKey Apex](https://vivokey.com/apex), the implantable smart card.
 With applets like PGP, OTP and WebAuthN, the Apex line will be a game changer.